Kajukenbo: Kajukenbo Association of America

-Kajukenbo Tum Pai Association

-The Kajukenbo Tum Pai Association is dedicated to help unite the practitioners of the Martial Art of Kajukenbo Tum Pai.
-The Association has a compiled registry of all Black Belts from all Tum Pai lineages.
-A current and updated Kajukenbo Tum Pai family tree is available at their website.
-They have information about schools and instructors who teach Kajukenbo Tum Pai.
-The Association organizes the annual Kajukenbo Tum Pai Association Annual Black Belt Meeting, Kajukenbo Tum Pai Annual Workshops, and the Tum Pai Association Family Luau.
+World Wide Kajukenbo Federation

+The World Wide Kajukenbo Federation is headed by Senior Grandmaster Hemenes, along with an executive board of Prof Alsarraf in Kuwait, Senior Grandmaster Robert New in Hawaii and Grandmaster Jimmy Willis in the USA.
+The World Wide Kajukenbo Federation is a highly progressive form of Kajukenbo that promotes not just self defence, street combatives training but has also produced champions in forms & points fighting and also trains MMA & Sanda competitors.

+Hemenes' legitimacy has often been questioned, as his 8th degree promotion was given by someone with no more than an honorary Kajukenbo rank, and his 9th degree/grandmastership promotion was headed by a man who had been kicked out of Kajukenbo decades earlier due to alleged crimes.

 In popular fiction

-The 1982 children's book 'A Bundle of Sticks' by Pat Rhoads Mauser, is the story of a fifth-grade boy Ben Tyler, who is being bullied by a much larger boy named Boyd Bradshaw.
+The 1982 children's book A Bundle of Sticks, by Pat Rhoads Mauser, is the story of a fifth-grade boy Ben Tyler, who is being bullied by a much larger boy named Boyd Bradshaw.
 One day Ben comes home from school with a badly bruised nose, so Ben's parents decide to enroll him in a Kajukenbo martial arts school.
 Ben reluctantly agrees to attend the school because his mother has already paid the instructor who is known only as Sifu.
 At first Ben thinks he will not enjoy Kajukenbo, but he eventually discovers how valuable his training is when he successfully defends himself from Boyd.